ygrebeshok/webflow/README.md

 # webflow Smappy AI
-This is main repo for Smappy AI code.
+This is the main repo for Smappy AI code.

 Main.js
 The main code script for recommendations.